cathaloruaidh/BICEP/README.md

 conda activate bicep
 ```

-A Jupyter notebook is provided in the `data` directory which outlines how to generate the prior regression data and run BICEP.
+A Jupyter notebook is provided in the `data` directory which outlines how to download and generate the prior regression data and run BICEP.
 Jupyter can also be installed via conda:

 ```
 conda install jupyter